kat-kel/gallicorpora-demo/README.md

 - **OPTION 1.** If you want to download Machine Learning models from an online repository (GitHub, Zenodo, HuggingFace, etc.), follow these two steps:

-    1. In the file `model_list.csv`, write the URL and some information about what the model does.
+    1. In the file `your_models.csv`, write the URL and some information about what the model does.
 That informaiton includes the training data's language, the training data's century, and the model's task: segmentation (seg) or handwritten text recognition/ocr (htr).
 The URL needs to be the exact URL that triggers the model's download (not simply the page on which that URL can be accessed).

         |language|century|job|url|
         |--------|-------|---|---|
         |fr|17|seg|https://github.com/...mlmodel|
         |fr|17|htr|https://github.com/...mlmodel|

-        *When you download this prototype,* `model_list.csv` *already has models listed for 17th-century French texts that are ready for you to use.*
+        *When you download this prototype,* `your_models.csv` *already has models listed for 17th-century French texts that are ready for you to use.*

-    2. With the `model_list.csv` prepared, launch the installation with the option `-f` and the path to the CSV file.
+    2. With the `your_models.csv` prepared, launch the installation with the option `-f` and the path to the CSV file.
         ```
         $ bash install.sh -f model_list.csv
         ```